There are a number of drivers behind the “Bringing it all together” undertaking, some relating to:

 - the different aspects of the enterprise transformation lifecycle can combine to make it look complex and difficult to understand, let alone apply, creating uncertainty as to whether it will be worth making the effort in understanding, developing and applying the thinking habits underpinning the lifecycle

-To that end, it has become apparent that there is a need to “bring it all together” in simple, convenient and accessible manner such that any leader can:
+To that end, it has become apparent that there is a need to “bring it all together” in a simple, convenient and accessible manner such that any leader can:

 - gain an appreciation of how they can derive real value in seeking to become more systems savvy